opensemanticsearch/open-semantic-search/docs/doc/admin/cmd/README.md

 *Administration of Open Semantic Search via command line interface (CLI):*

-# Task queue
+## Task queue

 Command line interfaces for managing tasks:

 [Task queue management](../queue/README.md)

-# Indexing files
+## Indexing files

-## Index a file
+### Index a file

 `opensemanticsearch-index-file filename`

-## Index directories
+### Index directories

 `opensemanticsearch-index-dir directoryname`

-## Monitor files and directories
+### Monitor files and directories

-Index changed files in realtime (no expensive recrawl needed)
+Index changed files in realtime (no expensive recrawl needed):

 `opensemanticsearch-filemonitoring filename`

-Or monitor and index all new and changed files in a directory recursive (including subdirectories)
+Or monitor and index all new and changed files in a directory recursively (including subdirectories):

 `opensemanticsearch-filemonitoring directorynamename`

-## Monitor directories automatically
+### Monitor directories automatically

-If you installed the module *opensemanticsearch-trigger-filemonitoring-daemon* it will start automatically while booting and monitor all directories and files set in the config file `/etc/opensemanticsearch/filemonitoring`.
+If you installed the module `opensemanticsearch-trigger-filemonitoring-daemon` it will start automatically while booting and monitor all directories and files set in the config file `/etc/opensemanticsearch/filemonitoring`.

 # Indexing Newsfeeds